blclo/MLonMicrocontrollers/README.md

     ├── README.md          <- The top-level README for developers using this project.
     │
+    ├── mcu_demo_setup           <- python scripts for MCU demo
-    ├── demo           <- to be used with Eclipse SDK ├── media          <- pictures in README.md
+    ├── cifar10_cmsisnnet_EclipseSDK    <- C files to be used with Eclipse SDK ├── media          <- pictures in README.md
     ├── logs.zip       <- ZIP file including results from models runs └── src                <- Source code for use in this project.